 Beneath the buildings’ podium, a secure basement car park provides for the present and future of transport, with 72 vehicle parks, bicycle parking and charging points for electric cars and bikes.
 The apartments of one, two and three bedrooms are arranged in four-storey blocks around the podium, configured to maximise sun and light into the centre of the site.
 The continuous built form of the southern boundary provides shelter from cold southerly winds, while to the north, blocks are more widely spaced to allow sun and light into courtyards and balconies.

-Andre de Graaf, Scott Donnell, Hayley Wright, Jia Ying-Hew, Sean Burke, Andrew Mirams, Chris Combrink,
+Andre de Graaf, Scott Donnell, Hayley Smith, Jia Ying-Hew, Sean Burke, Andrew Mirams, Chris Combrink,

 Scott Mckerrow, Greta Christensen, John Broadbent

 Structure Design (Structural Engineering), 22 Degrees (Services Engineering), Quantum Ltd (Quantity Surveyor)